-vi.
+G.2.a.vi.
 Representative quantitative observations for debris/trash by type and source shall be performed along the coast of the ASBS within the influence of the ASBS discharger’s outfall(s).
 The design, including locations and frequency, of the trash/debris observations is subject to approval by the Regional Water Board and State Water Board’s Division of Water Quality.

-vii.
-The monitoring requirements of this Section’s Individual Monitoring Program are minimum requirements.
-After a minimum of one year of continuous water quality monitoring of the discharges and ocean receiving waters, the Executive Director of the State Water Board may require additional monitoring, or adjust, reduce or suspend receiving water and reference station monitoring.
+G.2.a.vii.
+The monitoring requirements of this section G.2.
+Individual Monitoring Program, are minimum requirements.
+After a minimum of one year of continuous water quality monitoring of the discharges and ocean receiving waters, the Executive Director of the State Water Board may require additional monitoring, or adjust, reduce, or suspend receiving water and reference station monitoring.
 This determination may be made at any point after the discharge and receiving water is fully characterized but is best made after the monitoring results from the first permit cycle are assessed.

-3. Regional Integrated Monitoring Program
+G.3.
+Regional Integrated Monitoring Program

-a.
+G.3.a.
 An ASBS discharger may elect to participate in a regional integrated monitoring program, in lieu of an individual monitoring program, to fulfill the requirements for monitoring the physical, chemical, and biological characteristics of the ocean receiving waters within their ASBS.
 This regional approach shall characterize natural water quality, pre- and post-storm, in-ocean reference areas near the mouths of identified open space watersheds and the effects of the discharges on natural water quality (physical, chemical, and toxicity) in the ASBS receiving waters, and should include benthic marine aquatic life and bioaccumulation components.
-The design of the ASBS stratum of a regional integrated monitoring program may deviate from the otherwise prescribed individual monitoring approach (in Section G.2) if approved by the State Water Board’s Division of Water Quality and the Regional Water Board(s)E.
+The design of the ASBS stratum of a regional integrated monitoring program may deviate from the otherwise required individual monitoring program approach (Section G.2 of this Attachment) if approved by the State Water Board’s Executive Director and/or the applicable Regional Water Board(s) Executive Officer(s).

-b.
-Ocean reference areas shall be located at the drainages of flowing watersheds with minimal development (in no instance more than 10 percent development) and shall not be located in Clean Water Act Section 303(d) listed waterbodies or have tributaries that are 303(d) listed.
+G.3.b.
+Ocean reference areas shall be located at the drainages of flowing watersheds with minimal development (in no instance more than 10 percent development) and shall not be located in Clean Water Act § 303(d) listed waterbodies or have tributaries that are 303(d) listed.
 Reference areas shall be free of wastewater discharges and anthropogenic non-stormwater runoff.
-A minimum of low threat stormwater runoff discharges (e.g., stream highway overpasses and campgrounds) may be approved by the Regional Water Board and the State Water Board’s Division of Water Quality on a case-by-case basis.
+A minimum of low threat stormwater runoff discharges (e.g., stream highway overpasses and campgrounds) may be approved by the Regional Water Board(s) Executive Officer(s)and the State Water Board Executive Director on a case-by-case basis.
 Reference areas shall be located in the same region as where the ASBS receiving water monitoring occurs.
-The reference areas for each Region are subject to approval by the participants in the regional integrated monitoring program, the State Water Board’s Division of Water Quality and the applicable Regional Water Board(s).
+The reference areas for each region are subject to approval by the participants in the regional integrated monitoring program, the State Water Board Executive Director, and the applicable Regional Water Board(s) Executive Officer(s).
 A minimum of three ocean reference water samples must be collected from each station, each from a separate storm during the same storm season that receiving water is sampled.
 A minimum of one reference location shall be sampled for each ASBS receiving water site sampled per responsible party.
-For parties discharging to ASBS in more than one Regional Water Board region, at a minimum, one reference station and one receiving water station shall be sampled in each region.
+For parties discharging to an ASBS in more than one Regional Water Board region, at a minimum, one reference station and one receiving water station shall be sampled in each region.